-Reference and information service is part ofcentral to the Library's mission and commitment to serving the needs of its community, and is available to all withinthe limits of material and human resourcesfrom all service points including online.
-This service includes, at a minimum, the provision of information or assistance in locating information or materials, training in the use of materials and equipment, interlibrary loan assistance, and referral services, each of which shall beis tailored to the particular needs of adults or youththe patron.
+Reference and information service is part of the Library's mission and commitment to serving the community, and is available from all service points including online.
+This service includes, at a minimum, the provision of information or assistance in locating information or materials, training in the use of materials and equipment, interlibrary loan assistance, and referral services, each of which is tailored to the particular needs of the patron.